Whiteknight/ParserObjects/docs/v6/parser_usage.md

 ## Parser Results

 Parser `.Parse()` calls generally do not throw exceptions, except in some specific rare cases.
-For the most part results will be communicated using an `Result<TOutput>` or `MultiResult<TOutput>` object.
+For the most part results will be communicated using a `Result<TOutput>` or `MultiResult<TOutput>` object.
 Parse results should always include the `Location` where the success or failure happened, so that information can be communicated to the user.

 Result values may be transformed from one type to another without losing metadata using the `.Transform(value => ... )` method.